-Eliminating the bacteria from an infected root canal is the goal of root canal treatment which has been designed specifically for this purpose.
-If you are recommended a root canal the endodontist will be removing the infected or inflamed pulp from within the tooth before it is carefully cleaned and disinfected to be sealed with a filling.
+Eliminating the bacteria from an infected root canal is the goal of a root canal treatment.
+During a root canal, the dentist will remove the infected or inflamed pulp from within the tooth before it is carefully cleaned, disinfected, and sealed with a filling.

-The soft tissue known as pulp lies inside the tooth and beneath the white enamel and a hard layer called dentin.
-This tissue is home to the blood vessels, nerves, and connective tissue which help to nourish the root of the tooth when it is developing.
-A fully developed tooth without any pulp can survive because it continues to receive some nourishment from the tissues surrounding it.
+The soft tissue known as the pulp lies inside the tooth and beneath the white enamel and a hard layer called dentin.
+This tissue is home to the blood vessels, nerves, and connective tissue, which help to nourish the root of the tooth when it is developing.
+A fully developed tooth without any pulp can survive because it receives some nourishment from the tissues surrounding it.

-Modern-day root canals treatment is unlike any myths you may have heard and is similar to a routine filling that can easily be completed in a couple of sittings depending on the conditions of the tooth and your circumstances.
+Modern-day root canal treatment is unlike any myths you may have heard and is similar to a routine filling that can easily be completed in a single appointment.
 Undergoing a root canal is extremely effective while being relatively painless.
-You will be back to your chewing, biting, and smiling self with ease at a speed that may surprise you.
+You will be back to your chewing, biting, and smiling self with ease.

-The endodontist will initially take an x-ray of the tooth to view the shape of root canals and determine whether any signs of infection exist in the surrounding bone.
-The endodontist will provide you local anesthesia to numb the area around the tooth before placing a rubber dam around the tooth to keep the area free from saliva during your treatment.
+The dentist will initially take an x-ray of the tooth to view the shape of the root canals and determine whether any signs of infection exist in the surrounding bone.
+The dentist will provide you local anesthesia to numb the area around the tooth before placing a rubber dam around the tooth to keep the area free from saliva during your treatment.

-The root canal dentist in Merritt Island prefers to wait for a week after the tooth is cleaned for it to be sealed.
-This is to ensure that any infection remaining behind is treated with medications while some dentists may prefer to seal the tooth immediately after it has been cleaned.
-If the procedure is not completed on the same day a temporary filling will be placed on the access hole in the tooth to keep contaminants, saliva, and food out between appointments.
+Our root canal dentist in Merritt Island prefers to wait for a week after the tooth is cleaned for it to be sealed.
+This is to ensure that any infection remaining behind is treated with medications, while some dentists may prefer to seal the tooth immediately after it has been cleaned.
+If the procedure is not completed on the same day, a temporary filling will be placed on the access hole in the tooth to keep contaminants, saliva, and food out between appointments.

 During the next appointment, the interior of the tooth will be filled with a rubber compound called gutta-percha.
 The access hole drilled to clean the root canal will also be filled.
-The final step would be to place a crown over the tooth for protection because it would have become brittle after the treatment and prone to cracks and fractures.
+The final step would be to place a crown over the tooth for protection as it is more brittle after the treatment and prone to cracks and fractures.

 Root canal therapy has acquired a notorious reputation as being painful and uncomfortable.
-However, if you decide to undergo the treatment from Dr. Martin Megregian at Your Family Dental you will walk away with the feeling that you had indeed undergone a therapy that wasn’t as painful or fearful as the reputation it has acquired.
-You may even recommend this clinic to everyone you know that needs root canal treatment after the comfortable experience you had.
+However, if you decide to undergo the treatment from Dr. Martin Megregian at Your Family Dental, you can rest assured that the treatment is not as painful or fearful as the reputation it has acquired.